V-Sekai/manuals/decisions/20230429-git-subrepo-challenges.md

-# Challenges in managing and synchronizing multiple assets and libraries across different git repositories'
+# Challenges in managing and synchronizing multiple assets and libraries across different git repositories

 ### Metadata